illarionov/wasm2class-gradle-plugin/README.md

   Kotlin Multiplatform and Java versions.
 Not executed with the `test` Gradle lifecycle task.

 The source code of the plugin is located in the `plugin` module.
-The `samples` directory contains a project with some sample applications.
-This project is also build on CI as part of the test workflow.

 Basic commands: